Diazole/dumper/README.md

 python3 dump_keys.py --cdm-version '16.1.0'
 ```

-You can pass the `.so`-module name using the `--function-name` argument.
-By default it looking in `libwvhidl.so` and `libwvaidl.so` files.
+You can pass the `.so` -module name using the `--module-name` argument.
+By default it looks in the `libwvhidl.so` and `libwvaidl.so` files.
 It can have multiple values.
 Its name can change depending on the version and SoC including but not limited to: `libwvaidl.so`, `libwvhidl.so`, `libwvdrmengine.so`, `libwvm.so`, `libdrmwvmplugin.so`[source](https://arxiv.org/abs/2204.09298).
-You can find your name in the /vendor/lib64/ or /vendor/lib/ directories using ADB shell.
+You can find your module name in the /vendor/lib64/ or /vendor/lib/ directories using an ADB shell.

 ```
 python3 dump_keys.py --module-name 'libwvhidl.so' --module-name 'libwvaidl.so'